togiberlin/roomy/README.md

 # Roomy
-> A P2P room booking app
+> A fully responsive P2P room booking app

+This web platform enables you to **search**, **book or advertise your room**.
+Anytime and anywhere!

-Technology Stack: Ruby on Rails, some JavaScript/jQuery/AJAX, SQLite DB
+Technology Stack: Ruby on Rails, Bootstrap, JavaScript/jQuery, SQLite DB

 ## Prerequisites
 - Make sure, to have [Ruby installed](https://www.ruby-lang.org/en/documentation/installation/).